robertpsoane/robertpsoane.github.io/carols.md

 ---

-## Lo!
+## Carol: Lo!
 He Comes with Coulds Descending

 *Please stand, if you are able, to sing*